gloveboxes/AltairEverywhere/docs/docs/en/40-deploy-with-docker/17-start-container.md

 ### Time Zone

-You can set the time zone with the `TZ=YOUR_TIME_ZONE` environment variable.
+Set the time zone with the `TZ=YOUR_TIME_ZONE` environment variable.
 For example, to set the time zone to Sydney, Australia, use `TZ=Australia/Sydney`.
 See the [list of time zones](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones) for your location.

 ### MQTT Broker

-You can connect to an MQTT broker to publish the Altair address and data bus information.
-You need to set the following environment variables.
+Connect to an MQTT broker to publish Altair address and data bus information.
+Set the following environment variables:

-* MQTT_HOST=`YOUR_MQTT_HOST`
+- MQTT_HOST=`YOUR_MQTT_HOST`
-* MQTT_PORT=`YOUR_MQTT_PORT` (default is 1883)
+- MQTT_PORT=`YOUR_MQTT_PORT` (default: 1883)
-* MQTT_CLIENT_ID=`YOUR_MQTT_CLIENT_ID` (must be unique for each client connected to the MQTT broker)
+- MQTT_CLIENT_ID=`YOUR_MQTT_CLIENT_ID` (must be unique for each client)

 #### ThingsBoard

-The Altair emulator publishes telemetry data in the `ThingsBoard` format.

-1. Telemetry data is sent to the MQTT topic `v1/devices/me/telemetry`.
+Telemetry data is sent to the MQTT topic `v1/devices/me/telemetry` in ThingsBoard format.
-2. You can install the free ThingsBoard Community Edition locally, including on devices like a Raspberry Pi.
-See the [ThingsBoard installation guide](https://thingsboard.io/docs/user-guide/install/installation-options/){:target="_blank"}.
+You can install the free ThingsBoard Community Edition locally, including on devices like a Raspberry Pi.
+See the [ThingsBoard installation guide](https://thingsboard.io/docs/user-guide/install/installation-options/).
-3. In ThingsBoard, create an MQTT device to represent your Altair emulator.
-Make sure to use the same `MQTT_CLIENT_ID` when connecting from the Altair emulator.
+In ThingsBoard, create an MQTT device to represent your Altair emulator.
+Use the same `MQTT_CLIENT_ID` when connecting from the Altair emulator.

 ### Open Weather Map

-You can connect to the Open Weather Map service to get the current weather information for your location.
-You need to set the following environment variable.
+Connect to the Open Weather Map service for current weather information.
+Set:

-* OPEN_WEATHER_MAP_API_KEY=`YOUR_OPEN_WEATHER_MAP_API_KEY` (you can get a free API key by signing up at [Open Weather Map](https://openweathermap.org/api){:target="_blank"})
+- OPEN_WEATHER_MAP_API_KEY=`YOUR_OPEN_WEATHER_MAP_API_KEY` (get a free API key at [Open Weather Map](https://openweathermap.org/api))

 ### Raspberry Pi with Pi Sense HAT

-You can run the Altair emulator on a Raspberry Pi with a Pi Sense HAT Attached.
-The Pi Sense HAT 8x8 LED panel can display the Altair address and data bus information can also be switched between *Font* and *bitmap* modes for games.
+You can run the Altair emulator on a Raspberry Pi with a Pi Sense HAT attached.
+The Pi Sense HAT 8x8 LED panel displays the Altair address and data bus information.
+For games, you can switch between *Font* and *bitmap* display modes.

 | Raspberry Pi with Pi Sense HAT  | Raspberry Pi Sense HAT |
 |--|--|